bcicen/vim-vice/README.md

 # vim-vice
 ![logo][logo]

-Vice is a dark and colorful colorscheme for vim.
+Vice is a dark and vibrant colorscheme for vim.

 ## Installing